Lapel pin: Modern manufacturing process

 This process is like epola and cloisonné in that strips of metal separate areas of color.
 Unlike Cloisonné, the areas of color rest below the metal strip surface, which can be felt when you run your finger over the surface.
 Like the photo etched process, the top can be covered with protective epoxy so that the piece appears smooth.
+Soft enamel pins are among the most widely used styles for political campaigns, organizational membership, and large-scale public events.